foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 The CAN transceiver may be put into standby mode by MCU_0.

 --------------------------------------
-Communication with the |foxBMS Master|
+Communication with the |BMS-Master|
 --------------------------------------

-Once the foxBMS runs, CAN messages should be sent.
+Once |foxBMS| is running, CAN messages should be sent.

 .. note::